Tobacco Free Housing

 In a Nutshell

 Millions of Americans live in subsidized housing.
 Many of these residents are children, elderly, or disabled.
 Tobacco Free Housing policies forbid smoking within and near subsidized housing units and are becoming increasingly popular.
-Health and wellness and economic advantages are main determinants for the implementation of such policies.
+Health and wellness and economic advantages are primary motivations for implementing such policies.

 Practical Solution